aleph-zero-foundation/AlephBFT/README.md

 behavior, making it an excellent fit for blockchain-related applications.
 For more information, check [the paper][paper-link]

-This repository contains a Rust implementation of Aleph that offers a convenient API enabling seamless application to various problems.
+This repository contains a Rust implementation of AlephBFT that offers a convenient API enabling seamless application to various problems.
 The prime application of the repository is the consensus engine (sometimes called the "finality gadget") of the [Aleph Zero blockchain][aleph-node-link].